FAA 107 Remote Pilots

 Complete has several thermographers having been trained by the ITC a division of FLIR.
 We used both handheld equipment and drone based platforms for critical IR images.
 Drone mounted thermal imaging has changed the roofing industry allowing better and faster diagnosis of water in roof systems than ever.

 International Code Council Plans Examiners

-Complete employ their own certified consulting meteorologists to study the weather presented to us in our studies.
+Complete employs their own Certified Consulting Meteorologists to study the weather presented to us in our files.
 Our access to landfalling hurricanes both before and after events allows us to fully and more deeply understand the effect of wind and water on the built environment.

 Team Complete Licenses